jasont2022/twitter/README.md

 ### Code

 ## Contribute
 Any contributions you make are **greatly appreciated**.
-Contributions range from report bugs, issues, enhancements, new features, request change of this repo guidelines are welcomed.
+Contributions range from reporting bugs, issues, enhancements, and requesting. new features.
 Please be sure to check `CONTRIBUTING.md` on guidelines and instructions before contributing to this repository.

 ## Links
 Here is a list of useful links related to the project: